On the engineering of higher-order Van Hove singularities in two dimensions: Introduction.

-{\it Introduction.} The properties of strongly correlated electron materials can be extremely sensitive to modest external stimuli, such as magnetic field, pressure or uniaxial strain, often exhibiting complex phase diagrams as a function of these tuning parameters \cite{binz2004metamagnetism,hackl2011zeeman,shtyk_electrons_2017,Steppke2017}.
-In many cases, the sensitivity of their properties is traced back to van Hove singularities (VHs) in the vicinity of the Fermi energy ($E_\mathrm{F}$) \cite{Efremov2019, Sherkunov_Betouras_2018, yuan_magic_2019, Sunko2019}.
-It has been realised that such VHs can also be of a higher-order type (HOVHs), where both the gradient and the Hessian determinant of the dispersion relation $\varepsilon(k_x, k_y)$ vanish and unique thermodynamic signatures can be observed\cite{Efremov2019, Chandrasekaran_Betouras_2022}.
-A detailed classification scheme of HOVHs is provided in Refs. \cite{chandrasekaran_catastrophe_2020}.
-Two of the authors have recently developed a new method to detect and analyse a HOVHs from arbitrary two dimensional electronic structure models \cite{chandrasekaran_practical_2023, comment2}, enabling us to uniquely characterise the important band structure features in two dimensional systems.
+Technological breakthrough of modern electronics hinges on our ability to gain control over exotic properties of materials with strong electron correlations.
+The control, however, has proven to be very difficult without a qualitative and quantitative theoretical picture behind the observed behaviour.
+The properties of strongly correlated electron materials can be extremely sensitive to modest external stimuli, such as magnetic field, pressure or uniaxial strain, often exhibiting complex phase diagrams as a function of these tuning parameters \cite{binz2004metamagnetism,hackl2011zeeman,shtyk_electrons_2017,Steppke2017}.
+In many cases, the sensitivity of their properties is traced back to van Hove singularities (VHS) in the vicinity of the Fermi energy ($E_\mathrm{F}$) \cite{Efremov2019, Sherkunov_Betouras_2018, yuan_magic_2019, Sunko2019}.
+It has been realised that such VHS can also be of a higher-order type (HOVHS), where both the gradient and the Hessian determinant of the dispersion relation $\varepsilon(k_x, k_y)$ vanish with unique thermodynamic signatures as well as unconventional phase formation \cite{Efremov2019}.
+HOVHS and the corresponding flattening of the single-particle band structure are important due to the crucial role that interactions play as the Fermi velocity tends to zero.
+More importantly, HOVHS have been now observed in a range of materials in addition to ruthenates \cite{Efremov2019} and twisted bilayer graphene \cite{yuan_magic_2019} such as kagome metals and superconductors \cite{kang2022twofold, hu2021rich}, doped graphene \cite{evHs1} and may be relevant to the observed phases of the Bernal type bilayer graphene \cite{Zhou_2021}.
+The ability to design materials with desired properties is heavily reliant on the deep understanding of all essential aspects of the physics.
+In the present case we focus on HOVHS and take as a paradigm the surface of the well-studied material \ce{Sr2RuO4}.

+In explaining the thermodynamic properties of Sr$_3$Ru$_2$O$_7$ \cite{Efremov2019}, the concept of a multicritical Fermi surface topological transition was used as a new qualitative concept.
+DFT calculations backed the assumption of a specific type of HOVHS (X$_9$) without further analysis due to lack of precise theoretical tools.
+In the meantime, a detailed classification scheme of HOVHS was developed \cite{chandrasekaran_catastrophe_2020} and the effects of disorder were studied \cite{Chandrasekaran_Betouras_2022}.